Traveling on Horseback: Length, Distance, and Time Limits

 Tack and Equipment Can Help or Hinder Distance Riding

 The tack and equipment used on the horse while traveling can make a huge impact on the distance a horse is able to cover.
-A wrongly fitted saddle or a bridle that is too small or too large can cause enough discomfort to reduce the distance traveled.
+A wrongly fitted saddle or a too small or large bridle can cause enough discomfort to reduce the distance traveled.

 In the same way, the rider’s experience can affect the horse’s performance.
-An inexperienced rider will not reach the same distance or speed as an experienced rider will in most cases.
+In most cases, an inexperienced rider will not reach the same distance or speed as an experienced rider.

 Shodding Effects Distance Ability